Skip to content

 The site for the proposed Bath Recycling Centre is an existing Bath & North East Somerset Council depot on the Locksbrook Road Trading Estate to the west of the city centre.
 The northern boundary of the site is formed by Locksbrook Road itself with a car dealership directly opposite, while to the south lies the Bristol and Bath Railway Path with the River Avon beyond.

 The site is currently used as a depot by Bath & North East Somerset Council for its Street Cleansing operations.
-Vehicles and staff are located at this site, along with bays for the street cleaning waste, whilst another part of the site is also used by a local car dealership for vehicle storage.
+Vehicles and staff are located at this site, along with bays for the street cleaning waste, whilst another part of the site is leased to a local car dealership for vehicle storage.

 The council is proposing a new central recycling facility to serve residents of Bath to replace the existing facility at Midland Road in the Bath Riverside area, which has planning permission for housing development.
 With the declaration of the climate emergency the council developed a new consolidated Keynsham Recycling Hub.
 Alongside the new Keynsham Recycling Hub, the council is proposing a new central recycling facility to serve residents of the city, particularly those in central and eastern Bath for whom Keynsham may not be readily accessible.
 An exhaustive site search was undertaken across Bath and Locksbrook Road was found to be the most suitable.
 The recycling facility at Midland Road was identified for redevelopment as part of the Bath Western Riverside Area plan adopted in 2008 and has planning permission for redevelopment.